Wal-Mart to discount online-only items delivered to stores

 The move is part of the retailer’s efforts to better compete with online leader Amazon.

-Wal-Mart will expand the price cuts to more than one million items by the end of June.
+Initially, the discount will be available on about 10,000 items.
+But the Bentonville, Arkansas-based retailer says it will then expand the price cuts to more than one million items by the end of June.

-It is able offer the discounts by delivering the products directly to its 4,700 stores, saving on the cost of shipping to individual shoppers’ homes.
+Among some of the offers starting April 19: An infant car seat that was priced at $148.05 will have an additional discount of $7.40.
+A Lego Great Vehicles Ferry priced at $23.99 will have an additional pickup discount of $2.55.

 Most Read Stories

+Wal-Mart is able offer the discounts by delivering the products directly to its 4,700 stores, saving on costs by avoiding shipping to individual shoppers’ homes.

-The offer builds on Wal-Mart’s move in late January that replaced a pilot program offering free shipping with an annual fee of $49 with one with a lower free-shipping threshold, faster delivery and no membership fee.
+The offer builds on Wal-Mart’s move in late January that replaced a pilot program offering free shipping but that came with an annual fee of $49, with one with a lower free-shipping threshold, faster delivery and no membership fee.

+The retailer said it will reduce free shipping time to two days on 2 million of its most popular items including essentials like diapers and pet food as well as hot toys and electronics.
+Wal-Mart’s average time has been three to five days.
+Also, at the time, it reduced the spending necessary for free shipping to $35 from $50.

+These moves are being spearheaded by Walmart.com’s CEO Mark Lore, who joined the company when Wal-Mart bought Jet.com, which he founded last year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.